iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 ## Outputs

 Calculated metrics are saved in JSON file adhering to OpenEBench schema.
-Assessment output contains values of calculated metrics for a given input dataset.
+Assessment output is generated for each tool separately and contains values of calculated metrics for a given input dataset.
-Consolidation output contains summarized data in a format suitable for plotting, e.g. single values for barplot or X,Y value pairs for 2D scatter plot.
+Consolidation output contains summarized data from all benchmarked tools within one challenge in a format suitable for plotting, e.g. single values for barplot or X,Y value pairs for 2D scatter plot.

 | # | Format | Link | Example data | Description |
 | :-- | :--- | :--- | :--- | :-------- |